-We are seeking a personable and enthusiastic individual to take up the post of Medicinal Chemistry Trainer at the newly established Wellcome Centre for Anti-Infectives Research (CAIR), University of Dundee.
-CAIR builds on world-leading work at the University, including within the Drug Discovery Unit (DDU), to find new drugs to treat diseases of the developing world such as malaria, tuberculosis and leishmaniasis (see www.drugdiscovery.dundee.ac.uk).
+Due to the success of the Wellcome Centre for Anti-Infectives Research (WCAIR) Training programme we are seeking a personable and enthusiastic individual to take up the post of a second Medicinal Chemistry Trainer.
+WCAIR builds on world-leading work at the University of Dundee, including within the Drug Discovery Unit (DDU), to find new drugs to treat diseases of the developing world such as malaria, tuberculosis, leishmaniasis and Chagas disease (see www.wcair.dundee.ac.uk).

-The successful applicant will work with CAIR’s Training Manager and the training team to develop, and implement the strategy and delivery of CAIR’s training activities, with a particular focus on Medicinal Chemistry.
+The successful applicant will work with WCAIR’s Training Manager and the current Medicinal Chemistry Trainer as well as the rest of the training team to develop, and implement the strategy and delivery of WCAIR’s training activities, with a particular focus on Medicinal Chemistry.

 The Medicinal Chemistry Trainer will:

-- Help establish the hands-on training course in drug discovery for experienced scientists seeking to develop their knowledge of medicinal chemistry and drug discovery
+• Help continue and develop the hands-on training programme for experienced scientists seeking to develop their knowledge of medicinal chemistry and drug discovery

-- Carry out health and safety training, to the high (industry) standards of the DDU
+• Help identify, select & mentor trainees in medicinal chemistry and carry out health & safety training to the high (industry) standards of the DDU

-- Train in the use of key discipline specific computational packages and laboratory equipment
+• Train in the use of key discipline specific computational packages and lab equipment

-- Professionally qualified with at least a Chemistry or Medicinal Chemistry or related science degree
+• Professionally qualified with at least a Chemistry/Medicinal Chemistry or related science degree

-- Demonstrable experience of training scientists in medicinal chemistry
+• Demonstrable experience of training scientists or general non-scientific training experience

 A few facts about The School of Life Sciences at Dundee:

 • The School of Life Sciences has over 900 research and support staff from 59 countries, external funding in excess of £40 million per year and outstanding research infrastructure.

 • Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine